bytzcurrency/slate-mn-setup/README.md

 **Step 12**

 Use "ctrl+c" to turn it off right away.
-We only did this create the hidden directory that you will need to access.
+We only did this to create a hidden "/.slate" directory that you will need to access.

 **Step 13**